 E. Is she the lady who "protesteth too much"?

-K. I think she is; even when that "still small voice" within whispers to her "danger ahead," she'll put on a brave face and try to make it all work.
+K. I think she is; even when that "still small voice" within whispers "danger ahead," she'll put on a brave face and try to make it all work.

 E. She's like the gurus who've never known the real thing, and so she imagines "this is it, I guess" and is left defending second- or third-best.

-K. Mary is like Russell Crowe's character in "The Next Three Days," criticized with, "You want this too much!
+K. Mary is like the character is Russell Crowe's movie "The Next Three Days," criticized with, "You want this too much!
 You're gonna **** it up."

-K. Karen rushed into a marriage with a handsome, smiling, businessman who wasn't right for her at all, and her dream fell apart pretty quickly.
+K. Karen rushed into a marriage with a handsome, smiling, businessman who wasn't right for her at all, and her dreams fell apart pretty quickly.
 She allowed maternal instincts to overrule her head.

 E. It's very hard for Mary to be unbiased in these matters.
 She wants it too much.

-K. Once she allows herself to enter "the zone," she'll be on auto-pilot, defending the den and the cubs.
+K. Once she allows herself to enter "the zone" of maternal instincts, she'll be on auto-pilot, defending the den and the cubs.

 E. She'll be very hard to reach then, and she won't give this up easily.
 She'd almost rather go down with the ship.

-E. Eventually – probably not in this world, but – lightning will strike, and the real love will bring us tumbling down; and then we’ll realize what the Troubadours said was true, that we had no idea what “the joy” really is until we meet it in the Sacred Beloved.
+E. Eventually – probably not in this world, but – lightning will strike, and the real love brings us tumbling down; and then we’ll realize what the Troubadours said was true, that we had no idea what “the joy” really is until we meet it in the Sacred Beloved.